RikusW/MegaU2S/Documentation/Modules.md

-# Bootloader
+# Bootloader module 0x81
-The bootloader is in module 0x81 inside the boot section.
+The bootloader and USB CDC driver is inside the 2048 byte boot section.
-It supports both ISP and HVPP (stk500pp) protocols.
-avrdude must use stk500pp, stk500v2 won't work.
+It supports both ISP and HVPP (stk500pp) protocols, avrdude must use stk500pp, stk500v2 won't work.
 Pressing the Select button while in this module will execute the application.

+# Emergency recovery mode 0x8E
+This can be selected with the switches to force bootloader mode without detecting modules outside the boot section.
+In the unlikely event the module linked list gets overwritten with invalid data the bootloader will fail.

-The Arduino bootloader is in module 0x8F.
+# Arduino bootloader module 0x8F
-The first Arduino Sketch must be loaded using module 0x81.
-It basically uses module 0x81 and adds a timeout of about 1 second.
-The Arduino Core will use this module to load the next Sketch,
-or to reset the Sketch when opening the console.
+This is an Arduino compatible 1 second timeout loop using the above bootloader module.
+The first Arduino Sketch must be loaded using module 0x81, then the Arduino Core will use this module to load the next Sketch, or to reset the Sketch when opening the console.
+I did once make it work with the Arduino IDE but will have to start over on supporting it.

-# Debug Module
+# Debug Module 0x80
 It supports accessing any memory location including register, IO and SRAM.

 It has the following commands: